skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 There are some additional options that apply to VMware policies that can only be set once the policy is a VMware policy.
 This is a very long command line, and the majority of the options are to do with configuring the VMware snapshot method that will be used to create a VM snapshot and then back it up.

-Because these options are somewhat cryptic, and because you have to specify *all* of them, I found it easier to create a human readable configuration file and then construct the command line with a shell function using that config file.
+Because these options are somewhat cryptic, and because you have to specify *all* of them, I found it easier to create a human readable configuration file and then construct the command line with a shell function using that config file, but I've simply displayed the command here.

 ``` bash
 bpplinfo ${policy} -modify -use_virtual_machine 1 -alt_client_name MEDIA_SERVER -snapshot_method VMware_v2 -application_discovery 1 -snapshot_method_args file_system_optimization=1,rTO=0,snapact=2,drive_selection=0,Virtual_machine_backup=2,enable_vCloud=0,rHz=10,multi_org=0,rLim=10,disable_quiesce=0,nameuse=1,ignore_irvm=0,skipnodisk=0,exclude_swap=1,post_events=1,trantype=san:nbd,serverlist=${vcenter_server}